stla/hspray/README.md

 y = lone 2 :: SymbolicQSpray
 z = lone 3 :: SymbolicQSpray
 a = outerQVariable
-symbolicSpray
+sSpray
   = ((4%5) *. (a :% (a^2 + a + one))) *> (x^2 + y^2)  +  (constQPoly (2%3) * a) *> (y * z)
-putStrLn $ prettySymbolicQSpray "a" symbolicSpray
+putStrLn $ prettySymbolicQSpray "a" sSpray
 -- ([(4/5)a] / [(1) + a + a^2])*x1^2 + ([(4/5)a] / [(1) + a + a^2])*x2^2 + ((2/3)a)*x2x3
 ```